Are you trying to sell me something?

 that they had done exactly that.
 I don't know where Cision (formerly Bacon's)

-from Cision, Vocus, or Gorkana, or using a p.r. agency that uses their lists,
+from Cision, Vocus, Gorkana, or Meltwater, or using a p.r. agency that uses their lists,

 be aware that their lists include people who don't know they are on those lists,